Multiple complex developmental disorder: Diagnostic criteria

 Social disinterest, detachment, avoidance, or withdrawal in the face of evident competence (at times) of social engagement, particularly with adults.

 More often attachments may appear friendly and cooperative but very superficial, based primarily on receiving material needs.

 Inability to initiate or maintain peer relationships.

-Disturbed attachments displaying high degrees of ambivalence to adults, particularly to parents/caregivers, as manifested by clinging, overly controlling, needy behavior, and/shifting or aggressive, oppositional behavior toward parents, teachers, or therapists are common.
+Disturbed attachments displaying high degrees of ambivalence to adults, particularly to parents/caregivers, as manifested by clinging, overly controlling, needy behavior, and/or shifting aggressive, oppositional behavior toward parents, teachers, or therapists are common.

 Profound limitations in the capacity of empathy or to read or understand others’ affects accurately.